-- 2. Students should notify their Field Coordinator of their intent to complete a specific certificate program on the Field Planning application, and work with the Field Coordinator to identify and discuss field placement options. - 3.
-During field placement interviews, students must inform each prospective field instructor of their participation in the certificate program and discuss if/how the student will be able to complete some assignments related to the certificate on their learning plans.

-Remember: the agency may not be specifically focused on the certificate program but may still qualify if they are willing to allow the student to work on certificate-related assignments

-- 4. After securing a placement, students must submit the completed Confirmation of Field Placement form to the UT field coordinator for approval.
-On that form, students must check which certificate program they have been accepted to. - 5.
+- 2. Students should notify their Field Coordinator of their intent to complete a specific certificate program on the Field Planning application. - 3.
+During field placement interviews, students must inform each prospective field instructor of their participation in the certificate program and discuss if/how the student will be able to complete some assignments related to the certificate on their learning plans. - Remember: the agency's mission and programming may not be specifically focused on the certificate program but may still qualify if they are willing to allow the student to work on certificate-related assignments - 4.
+After securing a placement, students must submit the completed Confirmation of Field Placement form to the UT field coordinator for approval.
+On that form, students in a certificate program must check which certificate program they have been accepted to. - 5.
 When students develop the field Learning Plan in IPT with their Agency field instructor at the beginning of the semester, they must have assignments that are specific to the certificate program entered into their field Learning Plan.
 (Note: Students in the VSW Certificate Program must refer to the VSW Certificate Competency Rubric to identify learning activities for their field Learning Plans.) - 6.
 Students are to document completion of certificate learning activities in their Learning Plan in IPT in the column titled Evidence of Plan Completion. - 7.
 Students must receive a competency rating of at least 3 on each of the Practice Behaviors related to the certificate program in order to satisfactorily complete field requirements for their certificate program.